Do you know the most scary, exciting thing about entrepreneurship?

 Now it was time we started work on creating his brand logo identity.
 It needed to be consistent, scalable to different sizes and work across all mediums for print and screen.

-I start with creating an inspiration board, gathering images and pairing colours to create a “feel” and an aesthetic to work from throughout the entire project.
-I provide clients with their Pinterest board so they can provide imagery and style that they feel fits their brand.
+I start with an inspiration board, gathering images and pairing colours to create a “feel” and an aesthetic to work from throughout the entire project.

 I kept all of those qualities in mind as I moved onto the next step: sketching logo concepts.